How To Treat Heat Stroke In Dogs

 It’s helpful to think of heat exhaustion as the precursor to heat stroke.
-Most of the symptoms overlap, except for the most critical ones, including coma and difficulty breathing, which means overheating has become heat stroke.
-Ideally, you will recognize the symptoms of heat exhaustion so you can bring your dog’s temperature down before it evolves into heat stroke.
+Most of the symptoms of heat stroke in dogs and heat exhaustion in dogs overlap, except for the most critical ones, including coma and difficulty breathing, which means overheating has become heat stroke.
+Ideally, you will recognize the symptoms of heat exhaustion so you can bring your dog’s temperature down with the following steps for emergency first aid for dogs before it evolves into heat stroke.

 When you notice symptoms of heat-related illness in your dog, take these steps:

 1. Get him out of the heat – Carry or slowly walk your dog to a cool location.
 Get him out of an overheated car and out of direct sunlight.
 Take him to the shade, or into an air-conditioned room if you are near one.